George Tenet: Worldwide Attack Matrix

-How could [an intelligence] community without a strategic plan tell the president of the United States just four days after 9/11 how to attack the Afghan sanctuary and operate against al-Qa'ida in ninety-two countries around the world?

 This was at a meeting of the restricted National Security Councilor "war council"—at Camp David on September 15, 2001.
 Tenet presented the Worldwide Attack Matrix, a blueprint for what became known as the War on Terror.
 He proposed firstly to send CIA teams into Afghanistan to collect intelligence on, and mount covert operations against, al-Qaeda and the Taliban.
 The teams would act jointly with military Special Operations units.
 "President Bush later praised this proposal, saying it had been a turning point in his thinking."

 Waterboarding and enhanced interrogation techniques (EITs)

 During Tenet's directorship, President Bush authorized the CIA to use waterboarding and other forms of torture (euphemistically referred to as "Enhanced Interrogation Techniques") during interrogations of Khalid Sheikh Mohammed, Abu Zubaydah and Abd al-Rahim al-Nashiri, all suspected Al Qaida members.
-The CIA's directors (George Tenet, Porter Goss and Michael Hayden) provided inaccurate and misleading information to members of the U.S. Congress, the White House and the Director of National Intelligence about the program's effectiveness and the number of prisoners that the CIA held.
+CIA directors George Tenet, Porter Goss, and Michael Hayden provided inaccurate and misleading information to members of the U.S. Congress, the White House and the Director of National Intelligence about the program's effectiveness and the number of prisoners that the CIA held.